 The story of the group goes back to around 1953, and Cleveland's John Adams High School, where bass Andrew Fortson, baritone/tenor Guy Spears, and baritone James Frierson formed the nucleus of the Metrotones.
 There were two other tenors at the time, but their names are long forgotten.

 Sometime in 1954 those two tenors departed, to be replaced by second tenor Leonard Veal and first tenor Fred Camp.
-Later that year, Guy Spears was drafted and their manager, Russell Cole, replaced him with alto Kim Tolliver.
+Later that year, Guy Spears went into the Air Force and their manager, Russell Cole, replaced him with alto Kim Tolliver.
 It's a big step replacing a male singer with a female, because it changes the group's harmony patterns and Kim just didn't blend in correctly.
-She was soon replaced by alto Leuvenia Eaton.
+She was soon replaced by alto Luvenia Eaton.
 (Cole continued to use Kim as a single artist.
 She went on to become a Soul singer with releases on Rojac, Sureshot, Gar, Castro, and Pathfinder, as well as LPs on Fantasy and Chess.)

 The Metrotones were influenced by a lot of the music that Alan Freed was playing on WJW (850 on your AM dial), and that everybody was playing on WJMO.
 This included the Midnighters, the Drifters, the 5 Keys, the Orioles, and the Moonglows.